 Expansion of Organizations and Activities

-As he years went the achievements of the early 2000s were not sustained in the PA state legislator or in D.C.
-However, the lack of progress legally did not alter the hopes and aspirations of transgender and gender nonconforming peoples in Pennsylvania.
-In 2007 under the leadership of Jeanine Ruhsam, TransCentral PA was established.
+As the years passed, the achievements of the early 2000s were not sustained in the PA state legislature or in D.C.
+However, the lack of progress legally did not alter the hopes and aspirations of transgender and gender nonconforming individuals in Pennsylvania.
+In 2007, under the leadership of Jeanine Ruhsam, TransCentral PA was established.
 It grew out of Renaissance and created an independent entity for the Central PA region that was separate from the more eastern centered Renaissance.
-TransCentral PA is a non profit organization that focuses on advocacy, education, and support.
+TransCentral PA is a non-profit organization that focuses on advocacy, education, and support.
 The organization holds events, monthly meetings, outreach programs, and provides resources for the transgender community of Central PA.
 One of their major events is the Keystone Conference.

 The Keystone Conference has become one of the leading conferences focusing on transgender, gender identity, and expression in the United States.
 It was started by TransCentral PA as a local community event, but it has grown over the years with over 700 people attending in 2019.
 It primarily focuses on providing education on gender identity and expression topics and providing resources for those within the community.
 The conference is a prime example of the hard work and dedication of the community within Central PA.
 Their ability to establish national connections and to continue its growth show its success and appeal.

 Mara Kiesling talks about the formation of the

 National Center for Transgender Equality.
 (Audio Only)